firebase/flutterfire/packages/flutterfire_ui/README.md

 ## Roadmap / Features

-FlutterFire UI is still in active development.

-- For issues, please create a new [issue on the repository](https://github.com/FirebaseExtended/flutterfire/issues).
+- For issues, please create a new [issue on the repository](https://github.com/firebase/flutterfire/issues).
-- For feature requests, & questions, please participate on the [discussion](https://github.com/FirebaseExtended/flutterfire/discussions/6978) thread.
+- For feature requests, & questions, please participate on the [discussion](https://github.com/firebase/flutterfire/discussions/6978) thread.
-- To contribute a change to this plugin, please review our [contribution guide](https://github.com/FirebaseExtended/flutterfire/blob/master/CONTRIBUTING.md) and open a [pull request](https://github.com/FirebaseExtended/flutterfire/pulls).
+- To contribute a change to this plugin, please review our [contribution guide](https://github.com/firebase/flutterfire/blob/master/CONTRIBUTING.md) and open a [pull request](https://github.com/firebase/flutterfire/pulls).

-Please contribute to the [discussion](https://github.com/FirebaseExtended/flutterfire/discussions/6978) with feedback.
+Please contribute to the [discussion](https://github.com/firebase/flutterfire/discussions/6978) with feedback.

 ## Next Steps